cinc2023/cinc2023.github.io/pages/venue.md

 ## <a name="hotel"></a>Accommodations

 There are several hotels within walking distance of the conference venue in Midtown Atlanta.
 The Georgia Tech Hotel and Conference Center shares a building with the conference venue, and several other hotels are only minutes away.
 Please see the below options and approximate prices and walking distances.
-Cancellation policy sis provided to help with comparisons, but please contact the hotels directly to confirm.
+Cancellation policy is provided to help with comparisons, but please contact the hotels directly to confirm.

 [Georgia Tech Hotel and Conference Center](https://www.gatechhotel.com/){: .btn .btn--info .btn--primary}{: target="_blank"}
 - Walking distance: 1 minute (indoor passage to the venue)